 Welcome to 4 Tasmanian Devil

-Well Done: Ashley for excellent teamwork
+Well Done: Ben and Olivia for excellent work in maths

 In Year 4, children will be set two pieces of homework and spellings each week.

 Spellings will be sent home on a Wednesday and tested the following Wednesday.